Cluedo (Australian game show): Main cast

 The hour-long show was hosted by Ian McFadyen and featured a regular cast who played the six suspects, plus an additional character Detective-Sergeant Stanley Bogong who solves the crime.
-In-universe, Mrs. Peacock, Miss Scarlet, and Professor Plum live at Brindebella Homestead, while Colonel Mustard, Reverend Green, and Mrs. White live nearby.
+In-universe, Mrs. Peacock, Miss Scarlet, and Professor Plum live at Brindabella Homestead, while Colonel Mustard, Reverend Green, and Mrs. White live nearby.
 Despite being only "loosely based" on the board game, these characters are taken directly from the original.
-The show's British analogue "hauled in lovely people to play the well-known characters" according to Britain's Mrs. Peacock, Joana Lumley.
+The show's British analogue "hauled in lovely people to play the well-known characters" according to Britain's Mrs. Peacock, Joanna Lumley.
 The British press put the "high level of talent the show can attract" down to Cluedo being a game that most households grew up with.
 Their version attracted household names like Lumley, June Whitfield, Mollie Sugden, Tom Baker, and Pam Ferris as main suspects.

 According to Aberdeen Evening Express it attracted "deities of the light entertainment world", while TV Times magazine noted the co-stars would be familiar to viewers from "top TV series", Irish Press and Evening Herald noted the show boasted a host of top-name British celebrities.
 Belfast Newsletter thought viewers would be "wrack[ing] their brains trying to work out why housekeeper Mrs White's face was so familiar".
 Stephanie Beacham was persuaded to play Mrs. Peacock in order to work alongside a strong cast, particularly June Whitfield whom she admired.
 Unlike the British version in which "the faces change but the characters remain the same", the Australian actors were consistent across the two series.
 The Canberra Times agreed that Cluedo featured a "cast of top-class Australian actors".
 Of the seven main cast members (excluding McFadyen), five previously appeared in either Prisoner or Cop Shop which were thematically linked to their Cluedo roles of "cold-blooded killers".

 Of the British version, Colonel Mustard actor Lewis Collins spoke on the "tremendous rapport" that the actors enjoyed together.
 Paull loved playing Vivien and commented on the family-like "strong, close relationships" she shared with the cast and crew.
 Similarly, in 1992 a reporter noted that Daddo and Westmore "clearly enjoyed making the program", while Badler described the role as "good fun".
 June Whitfield said of her British Mrs. White character, "I'm very proud of her...it's been great fun to do".
 TV Week admitted, "they all seem to enjoy themselves immensely".
 The Newcastle Herald described it as a "melodrama".
 The show gave the characters an opportunity to "ham it to the max".
 The character names have some "nice" double entendres, according to The Age.